peeyush10234/triplet-loss-anomaly-detection/README.md

 # Triplet Loss based Architecture for Anomaly Detection

 ## Introduction
+This project aims to develop a deep learning-based anomaly detection system for target images.
+This system can be integrated into a factory assembly line as an inspection tool for manufactured products.
+Our approach uses the combination of AutoEncoder and triplet loss to detect defective(anomalies) images.

 ## Data Loading and Preprocessing
 The first step in our pipeline is data loading and preprocessing.
 The images are labelled as OK and NG, where 'NG' represent the anomaly(defected) images.
-Image info which is image path and label is stored in 'image_path.csv'.
-The images in this csv file represent the original images.
-After storing image info,the next part is to extract a rectangule around the circular cross section (area of concern).
+Image info, which is image path and image label is stored in 'image_path.csv'.
+The images in this CSV file represent the original images.
+After storing image info, the next part is to extract a rectangular around the circular cross-section (area of concern).
 Below are the examples for the same.

 <p align="center">
   <img src="images/example.png?raw=true" alt="Sublime's custom image"/>